Talend/vault-sidecar-injector/README.md

 ## How to invoke Vault Sidecar Injector

+### Modes

+`Vault Sidecar Injector` supports several high-level features or *modes*:

+- [**secrets**](https://github.com/Talend/vault-sidecar-injector/blob/master/README.md#secrets-mode), the primary mode allowing to continuously retrieve secrets from Vault server's stores, coping with secrets rotations (ie any change will be propagated and updated values made available to consume by applications).
+- [**proxy**](https://github.com/Talend/vault-sidecar-injector/blob/master/README.md#proxy-mode), to enable the injected Vault Agent as a local, authenticated gateway to the remote Vault server.
+As an example, with this mode on, applications can easily leverage Vault's Transit Engine to cipher/decipher payloads by just sending data to the local proxy without dealing themselves with Vault authentication and tokens.

+### Requirements

 Invoking `Vault Sidecar Injector` is pretty straightforward.
 In your application manifest:

 - Add annotation `sidecar.vault.talend.org/inject: "true"`.
-This is the only mandatory annotation.
+This is the only mandatory annotation (see list of supported annotations below).
+- When using **secrets** mode:
   - Add volume `secrets`, setting field `emptyDir.medium` to *Memory*.
 Deciphered secrets will be made available in file `secrets.properties` (using format `<secret key>=<secret value>`) by default or in the secrets destination you provide with annotation `sidecar.vault.talend.org/secrets-destination`.
+    > Note: as a fallback measure, if your manifest does not define a `secrets` volume, `Vault Sidecar Injector` will add one to the resulting pod.
+  - For Kubernetes **Job workloads only**:
+    - **Use of `serviceAccountName` attribute**, with role allowing to perform GET on pods (needed to poll for job's pod status)
+    - **Do not make use of annotation `sidecar.vault.talend.org/secrets-hook`** as it will immediately put the job in error state.
+This hook is meant to be used with regular workloads only (ie Kubernetes Deployments) as it forces a restart of the application container until secrets are available in application's context.
+With jobs, as we look after status of the job container, our special signaling mechanism will terminate all the sidecars upon job exit thus preventing use of the hook.

 Refer to provided [sample files](https://github.com/Talend/vault-sidecar-injector/blob/master/deploy/samples) and [examples](https://github.com/Talend/vault-sidecar-injector/blob/master/README.md#examples) section.